ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-java/README.md

 ## Sending a push notification

-1. Initialize the SDK with the Bluemix region of your application, and optionally, your credentials:
+1. Initialize the SDK with the IBM Cloud region of your application, and optionally, your credentials:
 	```
 	PushNotifications.init("YOUR_APPLICATION_ID", "YOUR_SECRET", PushNotifications.US_SOUTH_REGION);
 	```

-	However, if your server is running on Bluemix as well, you can initialize it with just the region.
-You can achieve this by binding your Push Notification service to your server application in Bluemix, which will then give it access to the service's credentials.
+	However, if your server is running on IBM Cloud as well, you can initialize it with just the region.
+You can achieve this by binding your Push Notification service to your server application in IBM Cloud, which will then give it access to the service's credentials.
 To initialize using the region:

 	```
 	PushNotifications.init(PushNotifications.US_SOUTH_REGION);
 	```

-	**Note:** If you are using dedicated service, use overrideServerHost and add any of the bluemixRegion (bluemix region) value.
+	**Note:** If you are using dedicated service, use overrideServerHost and add any of the bluemixRegion (IBM Cloud region) value.
-	The Bluemix regions where the Push Notifications service is hosted are `PushNotifications.Region.US_SOUTH`, `PushNotifications.Region.UK`,  `PushNotifications.Region.SYDNEY` and `PushNotifications.Region.FRANKFURT`
+	The IBM Cloud regions where the Push Notifications service is hosted are `PushNotifications.Region.US_SOUTH`, `PushNotifications.Region.UK`,  `PushNotifications.Region.SYDNEY` and `PushNotifications.Region.FRANKFURT`

 	```
 	PushNotifications.overrideServerHost = "YOUR_SERVICE_HOST";